grpc/proposal/L81-core-cpp-jwt-token-audience.md

 /// Builds credentials with reasonable defaults.
 /// user_provided_audience is an optional field for user to override the
 /// auidence in the JWT token.
 If user_provided_audience is empty, the service
-/// URL will be used as the audience. std::shared_ptr<ChannelCredentials> GoogleDefaultCredentials(
+/// URL will be used as the audience.
+Note that user_provided_audience will
+/// only be used if a service account JWT access credential is created by
+/// the application default credentials mechanism. std::shared_ptr<ChannelCredentials> GoogleDefaultCredentials(
     const grpc::string& user_provided_audience = "");
 ```